| Title: | Access and Visualize AEMET Weather and Climate Data |

 verbose |

-Logical.
+A logical value.
 If |

 return_sf |

-Logical.
+A logical value.
 If |

-tempdir() to avoid unnecessary API calls.
+tempdir() to avoid unnecessary requests.

-library(tibble) beaches <- aemet_beaches() beaches # Cached during this R session beaches2 <- aemet_beaches(verbose = TRUE) identical(beaches, beaches2) # Select and map beaches library(dplyr) library(ggplot2) library(mapSpain) # Alicante / Alacant beaches_sf <- aemet_beaches(return_sf = TRUE) |> filter(ID_PROVINCIA == "03") prov <- mapSpain::esp_get_prov("Alicante") ggplot(prov) + geom_sf() + geom_sf( data = beaches_sf, shape = 4, size = 2.5, color = "blue" )library(tibble) beaches <- aemet_beaches() beaches # Cached during this R session beaches2 <- aemet_beaches(verbose = TRUE) identical(beaches, beaches2) # Select and map beaches library(dplyr) library(ggplot2) library(mapSpain) # Alicante / Alacant beaches_sf <- aemet_beaches(return_sf = TRUE) |> filter(ID_PROVINCIA == "03") prov <- mapSpain::esp_get_prov("Alicante") ggplot(prov) + geom_sf() + geom_sf( data = beaches_sf, shape = 4, size = 2.5, color = "blue" )
+library(dplyr) beaches <- aemet_beaches() beaches # Cached during this R session. beaches2 <- aemet_beaches(verbose = TRUE) identical(beaches, beaches2) # Select and map beaches. library(ggplot2) library(mapSpain) # Alicante / Alacant. beaches_sf <- aemet_beaches(return_sf = TRUE) |> filter(ID_PROVINCIA == "03") prov <- mapSpain::esp_get_prov("Alicante") ggplot(prov) + geom_sf() + geom_sf( data = beaches_sf, shape = 4, size = 2.5, color = "blue" )library(dplyr) beaches <- aemet_beaches() beaches # Cached during this R session. beaches2 <- aemet_beaches(verbose = TRUE) identical(beaches, beaches2) # Select and map beaches. library(ggplot2) library(mapSpain) # Alicante / Alacant. beaches_sf <- aemet_beaches(return_sf = TRUE) |> filter(ID_PROVINCIA == "03") prov <- mapSpain::esp_get_prov("Alicante") ggplot(prov) + geom_sf() + geom_sf( data = beaches_sf, shape = 4, size = 2.5, color = "blue" )

-Note that aemet_daily_period() and aemet_daily_period_all() are shortcuts
+aemet_daily_period() and aemet_daily_period_all() are shortcuts for

-of aemet_daily_clim().
+aemet_daily_clim().

 aemet_daily_clim( station = "all", start = Sys.Date() - 7, end = Sys.Date(), verbose = FALSE, return_sf = FALSE, extract_metadata = FALSE, progress = TRUE ) aemet_daily_period( station, start = as.integer(format(Sys.Date(), "%Y")), end = start, verbose = FALSE, return_sf = FALSE, extract_metadata = FALSE, progress = TRUE ) aemet_daily_period_all( start = as.integer(format(Sys.Date(), "%Y")), end = start, verbose = FALSE, return_sf = FALSE, extract_metadata = FALSE, progress = TRUE )aemet_daily_clim( station = "all", start = Sys.Date() - 7, end = Sys.Date(), verbose = FALSE, return_sf = FALSE, extract_metadata = FALSE, progress = TRUE ) aemet_daily_period( station, start = as.integer(format(Sys.Date(), "%Y")), end = start, verbose = FALSE, return_sf = FALSE, extract_metadata = FALSE, progress = TRUE ) aemet_daily_period_all( start = as.integer(format(Sys.Date(), "%Y")), end = start, verbose = FALSE, return_sf = FALSE, extract_metadata = FALSE, progress = TRUE )